BREAKING NEWS

-A Louisiana man with multiple DWI offenses is accused of killing three college freshmen in a head-on collision while allegedly under the influence, police said.
+A Louisiana man with multiple DWI offenses was recently sentenced for causing the deaths of three college freshmen in a head-on collision while he was under the influence.

 The three Nicholls State University freshmen died at the scene.
 Clement suffered minor injuries in the crash.

-Authorities took Clement into custody and booked him into the Lafourche Parish jail on a $1,550,200 bond.
-He is charged with three felony counts of vehicular homicide, DWI offense, which WWL-TV reported was his fourth, no seat belt, and failure to drive on the right side of the road.
+Authorities took Clement into custody and booked him into the Lafourche Parish jail.
+He was charged with three felony counts of vehicular homicide, DWI offense, which WWL-TV reported was his fourth, no seat belt, and failure to drive on the right side of the road.

 The Lafourche Parish District Attorney's Office said Clement’s prior DWI offenses occurred in 2017 in Calcasieu Parish, Ascension Parish, and Lafourche Parish.